fcatrin/clc88/src/video/chroni.md

 The recommended and simplest way to access the VRAM is word aligned, but you can also access individual bytes if needed.
-Later in this document you will find the VADDR and VADDRW registers that you need to use to read from or write to VRAM
+Later in this document you will find the VADDR and VADDRB registers that you need to use to read from or write to VRAM.

 ## Registers